mrbellek/twitterbot/readme.md

 http://www.prasannasp.net/how-to-create-a-twitter-bot/
 ```

+### Note: this repo is being refactored to be more modular and object oriented.
+New scripts are in the /oo folder ##

 This repository has several different types of Twitter bots with live examples:
 * **retweetbot.php** - a script that searches Twitter for certain terms and retweets them if they meet certain conditions - example: [@FoundDildo](http://twitter.com/founddildo)
 * **tweetbot.php** - a script that fetches a single record from a database and tweets it, after formatting - example: [@NotesFromBTC](http://twitter.com/NotesFromBTC)